 Sometimes we do the academic stuff.
 We help people with their homework.
 We tackle the big unanswered questions.
 We argue.
 That's often where it gets to be the most fun, because how else do you get closer to the material than to have your understanding of it put to the test?
 Great stuff.
 Outside of the big ivory towers of the academic world you just don't get that.
 Try bringing up Iago over beers after work.
 Nobody wants to talk about it.
 We do.
 Bring it.

 The most important thing to take away from the site is that we - I - love this stuff.
 I really really do.
 I think that my life is better for experiencing Shakespeare, and I wish to share it with those around me.
 You'll find stories of me trying desperately to get my 2yr old to recite 'To be or not to be'.
 You won't find that many other places :).
 I hope I - we - can convince you, too.

 Contacting Shakespeare Geek

 I'm always up for some chat about Shakespeare, so feel free to email me.
 This includes publishers and others looking for reviews, and I'm always happy to take part in contests and give stuff away to my readers.
 What I really hope is that somebody one day is going to hit me up for a book deal and then I can really hit the big time :).
-Five years of blog posting makes for quite a bit of content, you know :)
+Eight years of blog posting makes for quite a bit of content, you know :)